 9. Brush Your Dog Regularly

 Brushing your dog in the heat of summer can help tremendously, especially if he’s got a heavy coat.
 When you groom your dog, you’re helping him get rid of loose hair and knots that can suffocate the skin and prevent ventilation.

 Therefore, take a few minutes each day to brush your pup, and don’t let excess fur and tangles accumulate.

 10. Don’t Shave Your Dog

-11. Try Dog Cooling Products
+11. Try Other Dog Cooling Products

+If the dog is starting to show signs of heatstroke, you should consider getting him out yourself.
 Then, take the pup someplace cooler, give him water, and wait until the owners or the police arrive.